-The dep can be approximately calculated with operations of multiplication and shift to avoid division.
-When the collocated texture block of the current depth block is predicted by disparity-compensated prediction (DCP), a DDD candidate will be inserted into the merging candidate list right after the texture merging candidate.
-In a DDD candidate, all prediction samples in the current block are set to the approximated dep value.
-Figure 28 shows the procedure to derive a depth value from its corresponding disparity vector.
-The DDD candidate is disabled for the base view since DCP is applied only on dependent views.

-Figure 28: A depth value derived from its corresponding disparity vector

 Modified merge candidate list construction process

 Similar to the texture coding, the merge candidate list size for depth views is also extended by 1 when either MPI or depth inter-view motion prediction is enabled.

 When MPI is enabled, the texture merging candidate derived from co-located texture block is added.
-Followed by the texture merging candidate, the DDD candidate is further added to the merge candidate list.

 When depth inter-view motion prediction is enabled, the candidate list of motion parameters is extended by a motion parameter candidate for MCP (IvMC) that is obtained using the PU-level inter-view motion prediction, as described in 2.2.4.1.1.
 Note, for depth coding, a different method from NBDV is used to derive the disparity vector which is based on neighbouring reconstructed samples.
 The disparity vector derivation process is described in 2.3.8.1.
 The derived disparity vector is also used to a motion parameter candidate for DCP, in the same way as described in 2.2.4.1.2.
 Different from the texture inter-view motion prediction, the shifted candidate, as described in 2.2.4.1.3 is never invoked.